 General Guidelines for Tutoring

-You've made a great decision by deciding to explore AES tutoring.
+You've made a great decision to explore peer tutoring!
 Use of our services involves the following commitments:

 Students receiving tutoring are expected to be consistent and regular in their attendance from the first meeting until the end of the semester or until you decide that there is no longer a need for tutoring.
 If you no longer need tutoring, you should complete the online DISCONTINUATION form.

-Those requesting and receiving tutoring must respect AES human and financial resources.
+Those requesting and receiving tutoring must respect Ithaca College human and financial resources.
 It becomes challenging to properly provide services when students:

 *sign up for tutoring and never use the service;